 Your guide to moving abroad: 10 things to do before you leave

-Moving abroad is one of the most interesting and exciting things a person can do – but that’s not to say it can be done quickly or without thought.
+Moving abroad, whether for a gap year, or a study abroad program, is one of the most interesting and exciting things a person can do – but that’s not to say it can be done quickly or without thought.
 Whether you’re going overseas to learn a new language, work, or study – taking the time to prepare yourself and predict a few of the struggles you may face while away, is time extremely well spent!

 1. Research your destination